ItEndsWithTens/Quinstance/README.txt

 Windows: .NET Framework version 4 or later, http://www.microsoft.com/net Linux/OSX: Mono, http://www.mono-project.com

-Additionally, your map must be in the Valve 220 format, and you'll need one or more FGDs describing the entities found therein.
+Additionally, your map must be in either the QuakeEd or Valve 220 formats, and you'll need one or more FGDs describing the entities found therein.
 Any standard Quake FGD you can find should work, but please let me know if you have trouble.

 My thanks to James King, "Metapyziks", for both the development of VMFII in the first place and for the flexible license terms that let me redistribute a copy